ConradMaaijen/conradmaayen.github.io/_posts/2021-04-23-better-deletion-of-files-with-trash.md

 author: "Conrad Maaijen"
 ---

-Ever got to the point when you did a `rm delete-me.txt` and then realized you made a mistake in deleting this file.
+Ever got to the point when you did a `rm delete-me.txt` and then realized you made a mistake by deleting this file.
-Luckily we have a Trash bin right?
-Well we have, but the `delete-me.txt` file is not in it.
-Sure, `rm` completely removes the file from your computer.
+Luckily we have a Recycle bin right?
+Well we have, but the `delete-me.txt` file is not in it obviously, `rm` completely removes the file from your computer.

 <!--more-->